-Prevention of osteoporosis includes getting an adequate intake of calcium and vitamin D, as well as attention to exercise.
-Smoking cessation and reducing alcohol consumption are also important factors for bone health and osteoporosis prevention.
+Prevention of osteoporosis includes getting an adequate intake of calcium and vitamin D through a healthy diet, as well as attention to regular exercise.
+Smoking cessation and limiting alcohol consumption are also important factors for bone health and osteoporosis prevention.

 Calcium is essential for bone health.
-The body's need for calcium increases during four periods in a woman's life:
+In women, the body's need for calcium increases during four periods of time in life:

 The National Academy of Sciences has set daily-recommended allowances for calcium intake: